sassoftware/sas-studio-custom-steps/HRR - Document Analysis/README.md

 * ### HRR - Document Analysis - Medical Information - Options Page - Additional Inputs (Optional) ###

    ![](img/hrr_document_analysis_medical_information_extraction_options_2.png)

+## Required Inputs

+At a minimum, user must specify the following to execute this custom step:

+  - a folder or directory containing either the SAS or SDA file to be processed,
+  - an output directory to export results,
+  - a desired file type format for the exported results,
+  - a folder or directory containing model astore files and
+  - a folder or directory containing SAS macro catalog

 ## Requirements